Numark Pro TT-2: Design

 The turntable plinth has a precision 16 gauge steel stamped top plate.
 The base appears to be a heavy composite plastic material with steel bars or plates added for additional weight.
 The platter is die-cast aluminum having a thickness of 0.110".
 At the center of the underside of the platter a 3.520" diameter, 0.210" thick, ceramic magnetic ring bonded to the platter is used to magnetically secure the platter to a 3.800" diameter steel plate on the spindle assembly.
 Two large finger holes in the platter are provided for lifting the platter off of the spindle.
 The platter and ceramic magnet assembly weighs 1.84 lbs.
 The integrated aluminum tonearm assembly includes the tonearm counterweight with stylus pressure ring, rest/clamp, lift lever, lift adjustment, plus calibrated anti-skate control, height, height lock, and tracking force adjustments.
 The tonearm rest/clamp and adjustment dials are plastic.
 The die-cast metal headshell is of the standard removable type.
-A generously sized LCD display on the Pro models indicates speed setting, play/pause, pitch, quartz lock, and direction of platter rotation.
+A generously sized LCD on the Pro models indicates speed setting, play/pause, pitch, quartz lock, and direction of platter rotation.
 The ground wire and audio output leads are permanently attached.
 A removable, hinged plastic dust cover was included.

 The wow and flutter spec for the Numark Pro TT-2, Pro TT-1+, Pro TT-1 and TT-100 is 0.13%, which is high compared to the spec of 0.025% wrms for the Technics SL-1200MK2 and 0.025% wrms for the JVC QL-Y5F turntables.
 With the Numark turntables the only concentration of mass is at the center of the platter where the ceramic ring magnet is located.
 There is no extra mass provided at the circumference of the platter like found on the platters for the Technics and JVC turntables.
 So the Numark platter exhibits little inertia which is probably why the wow and flutter figure is not up to par.
 All of the Hanpin-made turntables seem to have an inordinately high wow and flutter spec, even their own top-of-the-line models, the DJ-5500 and DJ-3560.
 The only exception to this for Hanpin-made turntables seems to be the ReLoop RP-7000 and RP-8000 which claim a wow and flutter spec of 0.01% wrms.
 Possibly the ReLoop turntables have a greatly improved platter design to reduce axial run-out of the platter but no mention of that is made in the product literature.
 Excessive wow and flutter is probably a non-issue as a DJ, scratching and playing hip-hop.
 However, for audiophiles involved in record restoration, excessive wow and flutter is to be avoided.